Empathy Mapping

 Empathy mapping helps UX designers, marketers, salespeople, and product developers quickly get inside the heads of their customers.
 After taking some time to think the way their users think, these professionals are empowered to make customer-oriented decisions during every step of product development, testing, and release.

-Empathy maps do not replace persona research, but they have gained prominence in the agile community as a sort of “lean user persona.”
+Empathy maps do not replace persona research, but they have gained prominence in the Agile community as a sort of “lean user persona.”
 Unlike persona research, empathy maps are completed as a brief team exercise rather than an exhaustive research endeavor, hence their nickname “10-minute persona.”

 How does empathy mapping work?

-The team lead draws a large X on a whiteboard or poster pad and gives labels to the four spaces the X creates: think and feel, see, say and do, hear.
-At the center of the X, the leader draws a face to remind the team that they are talking about real people during the exercise.
-If artistic, they may choose to add details to the face that represent the persona in question.
+The team lead draws a large X on a whiteboard or virtual canvas like Lucidchart and gives labels to the four spaces the X creates: think and feel, see, say and do, and hear.
+At the center of the X, the leader draws a face and writes the name of the persona to remind the team that they are talking about real people during the exercise.
 Note that empathy mapping may be done for a group of people or for a specific individual.

 In the think and feel category, sticky notes should include quotes (real or imagined) of what users are thinking.
 For example, “I love making mind maps!” or “Network diagrams can be so tedious.”